AlibabaCloudDocs/ros/intl.en-US/Resource Types/ResourceManager/ALIYUN::ResourceManager::Handshake.md

 -   ResourceDirectoryId: the ID of the resource directory.
 -   HandshakeId: the ID of the invitation.
 -   Note: the remarks of the invitation.
--   CreateTime: the time when the invitation was created.
--   ModifyTime: the time when the invitation was modified.
 -   TargetType: the type of the invited account.
 -   TargetEntity: the ID or logon email address of the invited account.
 -   MasterAccountName: the name of the master account.
 -   MasterAccountId: the ID of the master account.
--   ExpireTime: the time when the invitation expires.

 ## Examples